BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 ## How the video was created

-The script for this video was created using \[OpenAI's ChatGPT service\]([https://openai.com/blog/chatgpt/](https://openai.com/blog/chatgpt/ "https://openai.com/blog/chatgpt/")).
+The script for this video was created using [OpenAI's ChatGPT service](https://openai.com/blog/chatgpt/).

 **Here was the ChatGPT prompt:**